MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 - Checking say 10 small perterbations from Inception, and check that inception isn't necessarily the best of the 10
     - A check that inception isn't a max point in the architecture space
     - And it's worth continuing the optimization in the architecture space
+- Add an adanet related idea (have some information theoretic objective in the diverse neuroevolution traininer when do architecture search)

 #### Neuroevolution Paper/Writing Todo